 - Missing units in table 1.2 (p.
 26)

-Having said that, to recap, as a whole this book is well written and elaborates well different technical issues, devices, standards, trends and recent developments, challenges and (potential) solutions and more, in a clear and logical flow.
-I would be happy to warmly recommend this book to those interested in the Internet of things technologies, whether as students of the topic in a technical track, or as non-technical people who need to form a an easy to grasp overview of IoT technologies.
+That complaint aside, the book as a whole is written well and elaborates competently different technical issues, devices, standards, trends and recent developments, challenges and (potential) solutions and more, in a clear and logical flow.
+I would be happy to recommend this book to those interested in the Internet of Things technologies, whether as students of the topic in a technical track, or as non-technical people who need to form a an easy to grasp overview of these technologies.

 University of Borås